harkiransinghmahun/harkiransinghmahun/README.md

 - 👋 Hi, I’m Harkiran
-- 👀 I’m interested in creating desktop applications for my orgainisation to better our workflow, develop websites for small businesses, automate repetitive tasks with Python and much more.
+- 👀 I'm a computer science masters student at the University of York.
-- 🌱 I’m a keen learner and at any point of time I am learning something new.
-I follow courses on Udemy and YouTube to hone my skills and become a better version of myself.
-I have recently learnt Node.js and React.js
+- ✨ I'm a polyglot with intermediate to advanced level skills in Java, Python and JavaScript.
-- 💞️ I’m looking to collaborate on web development tasks and desktop application interface using PyQt5
+- 🌱 I'm a keen learner and I am always learning somehting new.
+I am presently learning ML and Statistics as I want to develop a geotechnical tool for my organisation using Bayesian Stats to help the team improve thier site investigation workflow and cut costs.
+Yes, I am a pracitising geotechnical engineer.
 - 📫 Best way to reach me is via email: harkiransinghmahun@gmail.com

 <!---